 Good afternoon bloggers,

 Thank you for spending a few minutes of your day reading the Action Weather Blog.
-Have a terrific Tuesday!
+I am back at work Sunday night!
+Have a great Thursday.
+We will update the blog Friday morning!